Olympus E-P5 vs Panasonic LX100 II

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
 A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

-While the two cameras under review share the same sensor size, the LX100 II offers a slightly higher resolution of 16.8 megapixels, compared with 15.9 MP of the E-P5.
-This megapixels advantage translates into a 3 percent gain in linear resolution.
-On the other hand, these sensor specs imply that the LX100 II has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.66μm versus 3.76μm for the E-P5).
-However, it should be noted that the LX100 II is much more recent (by 5 years and 3 months) than the E-P5, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.
+Despite having a smaller sensor, the LX100 II offers a slightly higher resolution of 16.8 megapixels, compared with 15.9 MP of the E-P5.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.32μm versus 3.76μm for the E-P5).
+However, it should be noted that the LX100 II is much more recent (by 5 years and 3 months) than the E-P5, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.
 Coming back to sensor resolution, it should be mentioned that the LX100 II has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.